ansys/pydpf-post/README.md

 ## Brief Demo

-Provided you have ANSYS 2023 R1 installed, a DPF server will start automatically once you start using pyDPF-Post.
+Provided you have ANSYS 2023 R1 installed, a DPF server starts automatically once you start using pyDPF-Post.
 Loading a simulation to extract and post-process results: